AKEEL-AHMAD/AKEEL-AHMAD/README.md

 - 👀 I’m interested in ...Cyber security and Ethical hacking and entrepreneurship
 - 🌱 I’m currently learning ...Network Security and Firewall
 - 📫 reach me at .. peerakeel9027@gmail.com
 - ⚡ fact: ..
-CRICKET IS MY LIFE
+CRICKET IS MY EMOTUON

 <!---
 AKEEL-AHMAD/AKEEL-AHMAD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.